microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 ![img](assets/TypeAhead/TypeAheadSearchHostCommunication.png)

+1. The user types some text in the search text box in the new TypeAheadSearch screen.
+2. The text change event is emitted to the text change listener present in the TypeAheadSearchActivity.
+3. To fetch the dynamic choices from the host, a call is made to the fetchDynamicChoices() method in the TypeAheadSearchViewModel.
-1. DynamicChoicesServiceAsync is responsible for fetching the dynamic choices asynchronously from the Host.
-This class makes a call to the host using IChoicesResolver to fetch dynamic choices in a background thread.
+4. TypeAheadSearchViewModel will use DynamicChoicesService which is responsible for fetching the dynamic choices asynchronously from the Host.
+5. DynamicChoicesService makes a call to the host using IChoicesResolver to fetch dynamic choices in a background thread.
-2. Once the dynamic choices are returned by the Host, DynamicChoicesServiceAsync updated the choices on the UI thread.
+6. Once the dynamic choices are returned by the Host, DynamicChoicesService sends the dynamic choices to the TypeAheadSearchViewModel which updated the choices on the UI thread.

-### Customizable icons
-The host is enabled to specify its custom drawable resource id for the TypeAheadSearchActivity.
-The search icon, cross icon will be customizable.
-Also, the UI for the 3 states which are start searching, no result and error will be customizable.

 ### New Interfaces and classes
 1. IChoicesResolver method - getDynamicChoices()